Plan for electric operation

 - Drive at a steady speed and keep a good distance to other vehicles and objects in order to avoid braking.
 This driving style results in the lowest energy consumption.

 - Balance the power requirement using the accelerator pedal.
 Use the indicator for available electric motor power in the driver display in order to avoid starting the internal combustion engine unnecessarily.
 The electric motor is more efficient that the internal combustion engine, in particular at low speed.
+See the section "Hybrid related information in the driver display".

 - In the event of braking being necessary - brake gently with the brake pedal, this recharges the hybrid battery.
 A regenerative braking function is built into the brake pedal and can be reinforced with electric motor braking in gear position B.